 So, because of Google, I dug up a lot of links about "the best seat on the plane".
 I got three things out of it:

-1. We would be more likely to survive an air crash if we are placed in the back of the plane.
+1. One would have a better chance of surviving a plane crash, if one is placed in the back of the plane.
 A statistical study, carried out on accidents that have occurred since the 1970s in the United States, says so (see diagram below).
 Logical: in case of impact, it is the front that takes everything...

-2. But the flight is less pleasant (or even more distressing) at the back of the plane, because there is more turbulence.
-And when landing, we are usually in the last to leave the aircraft.
-Not ideal, we end up at the end of an endless queue for transit checks or formalities on arrival.
-Better to sit at the front to save time.
+2. But the flight is less pleasant (even more frightening) at the back of the plane, because you feel more turbulences there.
+And then at the time of disembarkation, we generally find ourselves in the last ones to leave the aircraft.
+Not ideal, we end up at the end of an endless queue for the transit controls or the formalities on arrival.
+It is better to settle at the front to save time.

 3. The flight is in principle more comfortable in the middle of the aircraft, at wing level.
-The shaking is less during turbulence.
-But it is also at this level that the reservoir is.
-In case of fire or explosion, the worst place, so (if we like to imagine the worst).
+The shocks are less there during turbulences.
+But this is also where the tank is located.
+In case of fire or explosion, the worst place, therefore (if you like to imagine the worst).

-This story of a seat in the front, middle or back is a false dilemma.
-Crashes are extremely rare, it's a bit silly to choose one's place in relation to this risk criterion.
-Actually, when it comes to choosing the best seat in the plane, the real criterion, is your comfort.
+This story of the place at the front, in the middle, or at the back, is a false dilemma.
+Crashes are rare, it is a bit silly to choose your seat based on this risk criterion.
+In reality, when it comes to choosing the best seat in the plane, the real criterion, is comfort.

 To finish, I found another link, very interesting to choose the best seat in the plane according to this criterion:

-So it's worth checking what type of aircraft you're going to fly and studying its configuration before booking your seat.
+It is therefore worth checking what type of aircraft you will be flying on and studying its configuration before booking your seat.

-Conclusion: the real best seat in the plane
+Conclusion: the real best seat on the plane

-In short: there's nothing to twist, the real best seat on a plane is obviously the one that allows you to spend the trip as pleasantly (in other words, as comfortably) as possible...
+In short: there is no need to wriggle, the real best seat on a plane is obviously the one that allows you to spend the trip as pleasantly (in other words, as comfortably) as possible...

 Well...
-The important thing is that there's a pilot on the plane!
+The main thing is that there is a pilot in the plane!

-UPDATE # 2 → July 2016: it ended up happening to me too, to graciously benefit, without asking for anything or trying anything special, from a business upgrade on a Qatar Airways flight, between Doha and Jakarta!!!!
+UPDATE # 2 → July 2016: it finally happened to me too, to benefit graciously, without asking or trying anything special, from an upgrade in business, on a Qatar Airways flight, between Doha and Jakarta!!!
 Even more pleasant, since it was really a surprise...
 Happiness in the air.
 I tell it here → How to get a flight upgrade for free.

-UPDATE # 3 → July 2018: I have once again managed to get an upgrade with Qatar Airways on the Doha-Jakarta leg!!!
-This time, as I had just acquired the higher status in the frequent flyer programme, I was able to present myself for boarding in the priority VIP queue...
-And while I hadn't even asked for the upgrade yet, the young woman at the ticket office did it immediately when she saw me handing out my boarding-pass.
-She changed my eco class ticket back to business!
+UPDATE # 3 → July 2018: I managed to get upgraded again on Qatar Airways, on the Doha-Jakarta leg!!!
+This time, as I had just acquired the superior status in the loyalty program, I was able to present myself for boarding in the VIP priority line...
+And while I hadn't even requested the upgrade yet, the young lady at the counter did so immediately when she saw me handing over my boarding pass.
+She changed my ticket from coach to business class again!
 Yess!!!

-UPDATE # 4 → February-March 2019: I became the queen of the upgrade, I benefited from TWO upgrades free, one on the outward journey and the other on the return journey, on the Paris-Doha section.
-From now on, when boarding, I no longer hesitate to systematically ask if there is a possibility of a free upgrade, always very politely, just in case...
-You're never safe from a very good surprise.
+UPDATE # 4 → February-March 2019: I became the queen of the upgrade, I benefited from TWO upgrades free of charge, one on the outward journey and the other on the return journey, on the Paris-Doha section.
+From now on, when boarding, I don't hesitate to ask systematically if there is a possibility of a free upgrade, always very politely, just in case...
+You can never be sure of a very good surprise.